compat-project/QCG-PilotJob/README.md

     standard input , standard output and standard error files respectively.
   - `modules` (optional) `Array of String` - the list of environment modules that should be loaded before start of the job
   - `venv` (optional) `String` - the path to the virtual environment inside in job should be started
+  - `model` (optional) `String` - the model of execution, currently only *threads* explicit model is supported which should be used for OpenMP jobs; if not defined - the default, dedicated to the multi processes execution model is used
 - `resources` (optional) `Dict` - resource requirements, a dictionary with the following keys:
   - `numCores` (optional) `Dict` - number of cores,
   - `numNodes` (optional) `Dict`- number of nodes,